wpswings/mwb-bookings-for-woocommerce/README.txt

 * First version

 == Upgrade Notice ==
-= 3.0.5 - Released on 23  December 2022 =
+= 3.0.6 - Released on 17 February 2023 =
+ * New: Choose Single Upcoming Days
- * Fix: Calendar timing issue fixed
+ * New: Add Booking to Google Calendar
+ * New: Disable Setting For Availability by days setting
+ * New: My Booking Tab Added
  * New: Compatible with the latest WP and WC